 I’m sorry, but that isn’t strong enough evidence for me and I am going to try and campaign to get Friday 13th changed to Monday 13th, it just makes more sense.
 I’ve discussed the ‘T’ Factor before and I am a klutz in general; Friday night I was in a bar and had a conversation with a waitress that went like this:

 Tim: “Wo ist die toilette?”
 (English: “Where is the toilet?”)

 Waitress: “Am ende der halle, auf der linken Seite.”
 (English: “At the end of the hall, on the left.”)

 Tim: “Gracias.”
 (English: “Thank you”)

-- Yesterday just started out badly; I had one of those days where I just woke up feeling “Meh.”, I just didn’t feel particularly great, I think I woke from a shitty dream, or something.
-I opened the window, it was cold and grey outside.
+- Yesterday just started out badly; I had one of those days where I woke up feeling “Meh.”, I just didn’t feel particularly great, I think I woke from a shitty dream or something.
+I opened the window and it was cold and grey outside.

 I came home and Anna wasn’t feeling so great, so I decided to make some soup for her.
-I was already going to cook, this was just an extra.
-We have an extremely expensive, high-tech food processor we bought in October when we both decided to lose weight and drink only fruit juice for lunch.
+I was already going to cook, this was just something extra to help her feel better.
+We have an expensive, high-tech food processor we bought in October when we both decided to lose weight and drink only fruit juice for lunch.
 It also makes soup, but I somehow overheated it and killed it.
 Well, briefly, anyway.
-Anna got it going again last night, so I think it works again, now.
+Anna got it going again last night, so I think it works now.
 Maybe…

 - Anna was feeling crappy, my day sucked, so why try to change it?
 I just let her curl up on the couch for the night and watch almost the entire first season of Mistresses.
 God, I hate that show!